hegerdes/ansible-playbooks/README.md

 ## Backgrund
-The script performs all plays defined in the playbook.
-Every play can traget all hosts, a group of hosts or one sever:
+The script performs all plays (here it is two) defined in the playbook.
+Every play can traget all hosts, a group of hosts or only one sever:

 ```yml
 - hosts: all          # all severs